Fame Is the Spur (film): Critical reception

+The Monthly Film Bulletin wrote: "This film shows the very polished technique to be expected of its director.
+It is excellently produced with an essentially north country institution, that of the knocker-up, and north country accents and atmosphere are, for the most part, well sustained where they are needed.
+Rosamund John gives a very natural performance, and her portrayal of Ann's attitude in the face of death must seem moving even to the most hardened viewer."

-In The New York Times at the time of the 1949 American release, Bosley Crowther commented: "this John and Roy Boulting film has vivid authority and fascination...But, unfortunately, a full comprehension of the principal character in this tale is missed in the broad and extended panorama of his life that is displayed...Mr.
-Redgrave is glib and photogenic; he acts the 'lost leader' in a handsome style.
-But he does not bring anything out about him that is not stated arbitrarily";
+In The New York Times at the time of the 1949 American release, Bosley Crowther commented: "this John and Roy Boulting film has vivid authority and fascination...
+But, unfortunately, a full comprehension of the principal character in this tale is missed in the broad and extended panorama of his life that is displayed...
+Mr. Redgrave is glib and photogenic; he acts the 'lost leader' in a handsome style.
+But he does not bring anything out about him that is not stated arbitrarily."

 The Radio Times reviewer David Parkinson has praised Redgrave's "powerhouse performance, with his gradual shedding of heartfelt beliefs as vanity replaces commitment having a chillingly convincing ring.
 But such is Redgrave's dominance that there's little room for other characters to develop or for any cogent social agenda."

 According to Allmovie, the film is "sometimes slow-moving", but "is an interesting look into the reasons why the Labor [sic] and the Conservative factions are at loggerheads with each other in Great Britain".